 #5 Be Bold.

+Being bold can be hard work.
 Choose to make an impact while you are here…speak up and stand out!
-What are practical ways you can do this?
+Here are practical ways you can do this:

-Don’t just show up and expect to gain opportunity and success.
-It won’t happen.
 When it comes to the hard work that catapults your career→ don’t make excuses-make a way, work at work, build relationships, build other people up, and be bold!
+You’ve got this!